dojot/docs/source/installation-guide.rst

 Hardware requirements
 ---------------------

-The estimated hardware requirements for 500 devices with updates every 15s are:
+When choosing hardware configurations for Dojot *deployment*, the number of devices and the message interval they will be configured with should be considered.
+As an example, the estimated hardware requirements for 500 devices with a message interval every 15s are:

 .. list-table:: Hardware requirements for 500 devices
    :header-rows: 1